chainer/chainer/chainerx/README.md

 $ pip install chainer --pre
 ```

-To build the `xchainer` Python package in `develop` mode, run the following at the repository root:
+To build the `chainerx` Python package in `develop` mode, run the following at the repository root:

 ```shell-session
 $ pip install -e .